mvolkmann/context-easy/hooks.md

 Eventually it will be possible to use function components to do everything that is currently possible with class components.
-However, currently there are some lifecycle methods (`componentDidCatch` and `getSnapshotBeforeUpdate`) whose functionality cannot yet be implemented when using hooks.
+However, there are some lifecycle methods (`componentDidCatch` and `getSnapshotBeforeUpdate`) whose functionality cannot yet be implemented using hooks.

 Hooks are currently considered experimental and the API may still change.